coca-mann/glpi-plugin-dashboard/README.md

 #############################################################

 # ATTENTION:
-## ZEROED OUT DUE TO DISPLAYING SOME BLANK PAGES IN THE PLUGIN, PLEASE HAVE AT LEAST ONE OPEN TICKET.
+## A ZEROED DATABASE MAY CAUSE SOME BLANK PAGES IN THE PLUGIN, PLEASE HAVE AT LEAST ONE TICKET OPEN.
 Contribution: https://github.com/serviceticst/glpi-plugin-dashboard/issues/1

 ##  This plugin is a fork of